kism/vod-archive/README.md

 `archiveyoutube.py -k <api key> -c <youtube channel id> -n 100 -p /path/to/target/dir`

+To get chennel id look for "externalId" in the page source of a channel

 Archive all Tiny Desk Concerts from the NPR channel

 `archiveyoutube.py -k <api key> -c "UC4eYXhJI4-7wSWc8UNRwD4A" -s "Tiny Desk" -w -p /path/to/target/dir`